VertexStudio/bioma/tools/goose_attack/README.md

 # Stress Testing Guide

-The porpuse of this crate is to test the performance of the different parts of bioma under stress conditions.
+The purpose of this crate is to conduct performance stress tests on the different modules of Bioma.

 ## Specific guides